9cat/bitmonet/readme.txt

 BitMonet is a smart microtransactions platform that enables digital content monetization with virtually zero transaction fees.

 = Features include =
-1. Monetize per post of content, or offer time-metered subscription services (per hour or per day)
+1. Monetize per post, or offer time-metered subscription services (per hour or per day)
 2. Zero BitMonet transaction fees
 3. No account required for the user
 4. Set-up in less than 15 seconds